darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 **Triggering multiple shortcuts at once.** Note that `E + A` is not a valid shortcut, and darktable will interpret it as a two different shortcuts: `E` followed by `A`.
 This is by design, as the system allows one to trigger multiple continuous shortcuts at once.
 For example, if both `E + scroll` and `A + scroll` are mapped to a slider (or if you have fallbacks enabled), then scrolling with the mouse while holding down both `E` and `A` will move both sliders.
 If you have a series of keys assigned to nodes in a curve (e.g, tone equalizer) this allows you to move multiple nodes in parallel.

 **Shortcuts must be unique within a view.**
 A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given darktable view -- you can't chain actions together except by applying a preset or style.
 You can, however, set up a single shortcut that does one thing in the lighttable view, say, and another in the darkroom view.

-**Additional modifiers.** As mentioned above, the only valid modifiers are the Shift, Ctrl/Cmd and Alt/Option keys on the keyboard.
+**Additional modifiers.** As mentioned above, the only valid modifiers are the `Shift`, `Ctrl` and `Alt` keys on the keyboard.
 You can define additional keys (or device buttons) as modifiers by assigning keys/buttons to the "global/modifier" action.
-However, these will merely function as extra Ctrl, Alt or Shift keys -- you cannot create "new" modifiers.
+However, these will merely function as extra `Ctrl`, `Alt` or `Shift` keys -- you cannot create "new" modifiers.

 ## defining continuous shortcuts